 The trick is to be able to hide the light strip and the power cable, to provide a magical display of light.
 Some places where we have installed light strips are:

 Monitor or TV back lighting

-Having the Hue light strip plus mounted on the back of your large flat screen TV really makes your favourite shows and movies come to life.
-Couple it will a color changing app like, ScreenBloom.
+Having the Hue light strip plus mounted on the back of your large flat screen TV really makes your favorite shows and movies come to life.
+Couple it will a color changing app like ScreenBloom.